Making perfume using only natural essential oils is super easy. You will just need one lighweight, not greasy oil and essential oils.

 Essential oils are pure plant extracts and carry amazing properties both for our bodies & mind.
 Since they are very concentrated just a tiny amount is needed and they last a very long time.
 Make sure to always dilute essential oils and don't apply them straight to the skin.

-In this short video I want to show you my favourite essential oil blend and how to create your own perfume.
+In this short video below, I show you my favourite essential oil blend and how to create your own perfume.
 Essential oils are divided in 3 types of categories: top, middle and base notes.
-If you want to learn more about essential oil notes and how to blend essential oils, download my free PDF linked here.

 What you will need: